jtgasper3/jtgasper3.github.io/about.md

 - Modernizing our devops practices
 - Encouraging individual and teams to make good IAM-related decisions

+### Delran Solutions LLC (April 2021-Current)

+**Owner**
+**Summary:** Develops bespoke solutions for individuals and companies that have a need.
+**Highlights:**

+- Developed and enhancing a web-based application that allows teachers to make study hall assignments, seeing each other updates in real-time.
+Assignments are mass emailed to students each school day.

 ### University of California, Berkeley (July 2019-Aug 2021)

 **IAM Application Developer**